KevinH2810/ERC20-Diamond-Proxy/README.md

 it will install all dependencies from
 - [Hardhat](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-toolbox) : To unit tests the diamond proxy contracts and facets
 - [SolidState](https://github.com/solidstate-network/solidstate-solidity) : I recommend to use this repository for ease when developing contract using diamond proxy method

-- change file `.env.example` to `.env` and fill in the required env value

 # Unit Testing
 ## Preparation